Verodin/example-voting/README.md

     - Bring up whole solution using Harbor images (without needing source code cloned)
       - `docker-compose -f docker-compose.images.yml up`

+4. Try the app UI
+    - Vote for your favorite at http://localhost:5000
+    - View the results (uses websockets) http://localhost:5001
+    - Note: only one vote per browser, so use multiple browsers or incognito to vote more then once.

 ## Coming soon

 1. Install Kubernetes